PanagiotisVasilakis/thesis/5g-network-optimization/services/ml-service/README.md

 | `SSL_KEYFILE` | Path to TLS key for HTTPS | *(unset)* |

 The service always runs with a LightGBM model; no other model types are supported.
+`RESOURCE_BLOCKS` is used by `NetworkStateManager` when calculating RSRQ for each antenna.
 `MODEL_PATH` determines where this model is stored and is read from the environment at startup.
 Override it to choose a custom location.
 To retain the model between container runs you can mount a host directory and point `MODEL_PATH` at a file in that directory.